Jonathan2251/lbd/source/funccall.rst

     fp and sp access areas

-Use fp to keep the old stack pointer value is not the only solution.
+Using fp to keep the old stack pointer value is not the only solution.
 Actually, we can keep the alloca() spaces size on a specific memory address and the sp can back to the the old sp by add the alloca() spaces size.
 Most ABI like Mips